culvertsoft/mgen/README.md

  - Reading/writing config files directly to objects
  - Simplifying the process of sharing the state of your application over network
  - Making sure the data model of the software you build today is as accessible as possible for any future projects
- - Building powerful, accesible and compatible data models that you can come back to and view to understand what it was you built.
+ - Building powerful, accesible and compatible data models that you can come back to much later and easily understand.
  - Connect with native language objects to existing services and interfaces requiring text formats such as JSON.
  - Much much more..